-Nth Cycle, IonicRE team up to establish rare earth refining operations in the US
+Nth Cycle, IonicRE team up to establish rare earth refining pathway

-Under the terms, Nth Cycle will work to develop its proprietary electro-extraction technology into IonicRE’s rare earth recycling and refining operations, establishing what the company says is the first production pathway that bypasses China for both long-loop recycling to high purity form, and the chemical agents they produce to purify rare earth swarf into oxides for new magnet manufacturing.
+Under the terms, Nth Cycle will work to integrate its proprietary electro-extraction technology into Ionic’s rare earth recycling and refining operations, creating what would be the first production pathway that bypasses China for both long-loop recycling to high purity form, and the chemical agents they produce to purify rare earth swarf into oxides for new magnet manufacturing.

 Hidden dependency for rare earth refining